DHTMLX/docs-suite/docs/tree_collection/api/treecollection_sort_method.md

 @changelog:

-- The `config` parameter is added in v9.0.
+The `config` parameter is added in v9.0.

-- As of v9.3.9, calling the method with a rule and without a config always sets the sorting anew instead of extending the previously applied levels.